 The two-part program will bring undergraduates and recent graduates together with established professionals to learn about the stewardship of works on paper.
 Participants will ideally be located in the southwestern region of the United States and represent different racial, ethnic, and socio-economic communities.
-Applications are currently being accepted for the second term of the program, which will cover drawings and begin in January 2023.
-The deadline to apply is October 31, 2022.
-Applicants selected to participate will be notified of their acceptance to the 2023 AllPaper Seminar by December 2, 2022.
+Applications are now being accepted for the third term of the program, beginning in January 2024.
+The deadline to apply is October 30, 2023.
+Applicants selected to participate will be notified of their acceptance to the 2024 AllPaper Seminar by December 1, 2023.

-The two-part curriculum begins for the 12 selected participants with an orientation session at the Getty Center on April 6–7, 2023.
-Two months later, from June 4 to June 10, 2023, the group will reconvene for an intensive weeklong residency at the Benton.
-The residency will include hands-on sessions concerning the material properties of drawings, their interpretation, collecting practices, and trips to collections and studios in the Los Angeles area.
+The curriculum for the 12 selected participants will begin with a series of online meetings followed by an in-person two-day orientation session in Los Angeles on March 14 and 15, 2024.
+The program culminates in a weeklong residency at the Benton from June 2 to June 8, 2024.
+This intensive residency will include hands-on sessions treating the material properties of prints and drawings, their interpretation, and collecting practices, and trips to collections and studios in the Los Angeles area.
 At the end of the program, participants will produce a professional-level project.

 All expenses will be paid for participants, and all travel and logistical arrangements will be made by the Benton.
 Additionally, participants will receive a $1500 honorarium.